capjan/CoreLib/Core/Doc/Generic/TypeChecker.md

 }
 ```

+Great, but this code looks not cleaner than the first attempt.
+But when we add some factory methods for the most common
-Because we now can preconfigure common type sets we can add static factory methods to make developers life easier.
+type sets we make developers life easier.
 ```csharp
 public class Generic<T> where T
 {